 Second, it will use the information it gathers to garnish wages and levy accounts.

 If self employed or working as a subcontractor, the IRS can only levy what the company you are doing work for owes you at the moment the levy is received.
 There is no continuing levy on pay that is based on a 1099 or subcontractor relationship.

 But…if you are employed, paid wages, and have taxes withheld from your paycheck, the IRS can garnish your check continuously by submitting one levy notice to your employer.
 That garnishment won't stop until certain conditions are met.

 Disclosure of Information to the IRS can be a good thing.

 When you have an IRS tax debt, you need to know what information the IRS already knows about you and what more you need to disclose if anything to get the result you desire.
-You may want to try to settle the debt in an offer in compromise, you may want to challenge the IRS’ substitute returns by filing correct returns, you may want to consider bankruptcy or other options.
+You may want to try to settle the debt in an offer in compromise, you may want to challenge the IRS' substitute returns by filing correct returns, you may want to request a payment plan that doesn't require more disclosure, consider bankruptcy, or other options.